Skip to main content

 What is the origin of our universe?
 What are dark matter and dark energy?

-This is the first part of the course 'Philosophy and the Sciences', dedicated to Philosophy of the Physical Sciences.
-Scientific research across the physical sciences has raised pressing questions for philosophers.
 The goal of this course is to introduce you to some of the main areas and topics at the key juncture between philosophy and the physical sciences.
 Each week we will introduce you to some of these important questions at the forefront of scientific research.
 We will explain the science behind each topic in a simple, non-technical way, while also addressing the philosophical and conceptual questions arising from it.
 We’ll consider questions about the origin and evolution of our universe, the nature of dark energy and dark matter and the role of anthropic reasoning in the explanation of our universe.

 What you'll learn